I’m Tara Swiger and I’m a maker, author and Starship Captain.

-I lead adventures for creatives who want to explore your best work, your most-right people, and your own definition of success.
+I lead adventures for makers (like you!) who want to explore your best work, your most-right people, and your own definition of success.

 We find your best business by following your enthusiasm and experimenting with what works for you and your people and the world you’re creating.
 I help you explore that world with the free mini-course, How to Explore.
-Together we can make a map, craft flight plans or explore together aboard the Starship.
-If you need the right words, I’m also a Communications Officer (you’re the Captain, of course!)
+Together we can make a map, embark on a Solo Mission, craft flight plans or explore together aboard the Starship.

 There are no templates, schemes or YOU MUST lists.
 There are questions, laser beams of clarity, and dance parties.